-When we are in pain because we feel rejected and we have lost the person who we are emotionally invested in, it’s tempting to bargain with ourselves and decide that we would rather have them on some rather than no terms.
+When we are in pain because we feel rejected and we have lost the person who we’re emotionally invested in, it’s tempting to bargain with ourselves and decide that we would rather have them on some rather than no terms.

-This is a fast and extremely slipperly slope to pain and disrespect.
+This is a fast and extremely slippery slope to pain and disrespect.

-The reason why we do this is because it’s a kneejerk reaction to the initial pain and rejection and we tell ourselves that because of what we feel for them, we can’t imagine them not being in our lives and not being our friends.
+The reason why we do this is because it’s a kneejerk reaction to the initial pain and rejection, and we tell ourselves that because of what we feel, we can’t imagine this person not being in our lives and not being our friend.

 Leave.It.Be.
 If you are both destined to be friends, it won’t be because you hung around straight after the breakup cocking each others lives up, poking around in each others emotions and keeping a foothold in each others lives.